The rapid growth and success of the data analytics field has a dark side.

 Myth 6: Data analytics can improve every part of your business

 “Data solves all problems!
 If only you give us enough budget and tools, we can solve everything.”
 These kind of naïve statements gives data experts a bad name.
-We’ve found that today’s data analytics tools are highly capable in some areas and weak in others.
+We’ve found that today’s data analytics tools are highly capable in some areas and

 Want to analyze an online marketing campaign?
 That’s an area where there are many analytics tools available.
 Curious to analyze production, customer orders or finance data?
 Those are also good areas to probe with data analytics.

 Which manager should you promote to the executive level?
 What does Brexit mean for your campaign?
 Should you cancel a struggling new product?
 Those are questions that data analytics can’t solve.
 A focused approach to solving critical business questions with a trusted data foundation is at the heart of where companies are best served by a data analytics strategy.

 Myth 7: Data analytics is only for online companies

 While there’s an element of truth to this myth – tech companies have been among the most successful adopters of analytics, for example ad spend (and the ensuing data analytical insights) at Google and Facebook has generated billions of dollars in revenue.
 But, what about the rest of us?

 Data analytics might not be a key component of the products and services you sell.
 However, data analytics do still matter as a way to enhance decision making.

 Data analytics methods are also critical in supporting continuous improvement products.
 Just look at what Domino’s Pizza has been able to do by focusing on creating a trusted data foundation to support their marketing campaigns.
 Domino’s has transformed from a pizza restaurant to a technology company that sells pizza!

 Go into data analytics projects with your eyes wide open.
 Using tried and true principles like master data management to produce clean trusted data as the foundation of your data management strategy will enable your success.